lunias/ethanaa-vuepress/docs/blog/thats-a-lot-of-schiit/README.md

 [Tube Rolling of Schiit Saga Pre-amplifier](https://www.audiosciencereview.com/forum/index.php?threads/tube-rolling-of-schiit-saga-pre-amplifier.6522/)

+I'm running the stock 6SN7 JJ New Production tubes.

 Swapping between the passive and active modes produces almost no difference to my ears.
 I *think** I prefer the active mode, it's almost unnoticeably louder (:laughing:) and slightly warmer?

-I'd like to try another tube (vintage?** to see if it changes the sound in a more noticeable way.
+I'd like to try tube rolling (vintage?) to see if it changes the sound in a more noticeable way.
+Any recommendations are much appreciated.

 ### ASGARD 3

-:::tip Press Release
-Asgard 3 moves from Class A to Schiit's proprietary Continuity™ output stage, shared with Lyr 3 and Aegir.
+::: quote Schiit Reinvents the Two Products that Started it All Asgard 3 moves from Class A to Schiit's proprietary Continuity™ output stage, shared with Lyr 3 and Aegir.
 Continuity extends the benefits of Class A outside of the Class A bias region, addressing the problem of transconductance droop